andrew-pyle/bookmarker/README.md

 ### Stages

-1. Module 1 — Arrays
+1. [x] Module 1 — Arrays

-_(Not related to Module 1, but the students can do this at this stage)_

 - Design
-  - Bookmark: URL, Notes, Date Created
+  - Bookmark: URL, Notes
-  - Bookmark is a `vector<string>`
+  - Bookmark is Parallel Vectors, URL & Notes `vector<string>`
 - New Features
   - Read bookmark inputs from user input with `cin` (loop)
   - Output all bookmarks with `cout`
 - Refactor
   - (none)
+- Curriculum
+  - Not related to Module 1, but the students can do this at this stage

-1. Module 2 — C Strings & C++ String functions
+1. [ ] Module 2 — C Strings & C++ String functions

 - Design
   - Bookmark: URL, Notes, Date Created